OmniSaleGmbH/lalalai/readme.md

 At the end of 2022, we created a [desktop version of LALAL.AI](https://www.lalal.ai/blog/lalalai-desktop-app/).
 The application enabled users to split audio and videos into stems in one convenient place on their Windows, macOS and Linux computers.

+In 2023, we developed mobile applications for iOS and Android, making LALAL.AI and all its features readily available on the go.
+We also trained and released Orion, our fourth-generation neural network that takes a unique approach to audio separation.
+The network not only extracts stems from the mix but also enhances them in the process, eliminating errors and audible imperfections for the best possible quality results.

+In 2024, LALAL.AI continued the trajectory of innovation with several significant updates.
+We introduced Enhanced Processing and Noise Canceling Level features in March, allowing users greater control over audio separation for vocals and instruments while providing customizable noise reduction options.
+In April, we launched the Voice Changer, enabling users to transform songs and vocal recordings with various artist and character voice clones.
+August brought the introduction of the Echo & Reverb Remover, a tool designed to enhance audio clarity by effectively removing unwanted echoes and reverberations from recordings.

+By September 2024, we released the highly anticipated Lead & Back Vocal Splitter, simplifying lead and backing vocal isolation.
+The launch of the Perseus neural network shortly thereafter marked a significant leap in vocal extraction technology.
+Utilizing advanced transformer models similar to those behind OpenAI's ChatGPT, Perseus offers unprecedented clarity in vocal isolation while minimizing artifacts.
+Throughout 2024, Perseus was updated to support not only vocal and instrumental isolation but also the extraction of drums and bass.

-In the two years since LALAL.AI was created, the project has grown tremendously, as has our workforce.
-Since the Rocknet neural network launch in 2020, the LALAL.AI team has doubled in size.
-We work hard to create unique high-quality solutions and we always have a lot of ideas and developments in store.
+LALAL.AI remains dedicated to pushing the boundaries of AI-powered audio processing while continuously improving our products.
+We work hard to create fresh, high-quality solutions, and we always have a lot of ideas and developments in store.
 Keep your eyes peeled for new possibilities and improvements!

+### Core Technology

+**Neural Networks:**
+- **Andromeda** (2025): Latest neural network for stem separation, setting new quality benchmarks
+- **Perseus** (2024): Advanced transformer-based technology for vocal and instrumental extraction with enhanced processing modes
+- **Phoenix** (2022): State-of-the-art audio source separation technology
+- **Cassiopeia** (2021): Next-generation solution with reduced audio artifacts
+- **Rocknet** (2020): Initial neural network trained on 20TB of data

+**Services:**
+- Stem Splitter: Up to 10-stem separation including vocals, instrumentals, drums, bass, guitars, piano, synthesizer, wind, and string instruments
+- Voice Cloner: Create custom voice clones with API support
+- Voice Changer: Accent and tonality control with echo estimation and intelligent routing
+- Lead & Back Vocal Splitter: Separate lead and backing vocals
+- Echo & Reverb Remover: Remove echo and reverberation from audio
+- Voice Cleaner: Remove background noise and unwanted sounds

 ### Legal Entity
 OmniSale GmbH